 The post-election audit is a comprehensive review of your campaign's disclosure statements and documentation to verify your campaign's compliance with the CFB's rules and requirements.

-The Post-Election Packet found in the (Campaign Tool Box) will help you understand the requirements and timelines for the post-election period.
 Whether you were a participant in the Campaign Finance Program or a non-participant, and whether or not you received public funds, your campaign will undergo an audit.
-The packet contains a checklist with basic reminders and best practices for winding down your campaign promptly and efficiently.